cosmos/gaia/docs/docs/governance/proposal-types/community-pool-spend.md

 ---
-order: 3
-parent:
+title: Community Pool Spend Proposals
-  order: 1
+order: 2
 ---

-# Community Pool Spend

 Cosmos Hub launched with community-spend capabilities on December 11, 2019, effectively unlocking the potential for token-holders to vote to approve spending from the Community Pool.